mjhea0/meteor-in-action/readme.md

 ##### What's going on here?

-Basically, we are just testing that the Answers collecton exists and is accesible.
+Basically, we are just testing that the Answers collection exists and is accessible.
 See the inline comments for more info.

 You may have noticed that Laika runs a bit slow.
 Well, that's normal - because Laika creates a new, isolated app and database for each test, and each test is also isolated for the other, so you don't have to worry about dumping the database after each test.